 According to the Food Safety and Standards (Prohibition and Restriction on sales) Regulation 2011 “No person shall manufacture, sell or exhibit for sale packaged drinking water and mineral water except under the Bureau of Indian Standards Certification Mark.”

 BIS has published two Indian Standards for Packaged Drinking Water namely

 - IS: 13428 for Packaged Natural Mineral Water and

 - IS: 14543 for Packaged Drinking Water the standards for this are different from that of packaged natural mineral water

 It has been brought to the notice of the BIS that packaged drinking water industry is multiplying.
 But another problem is that a number of FBOs that own packaged drinking water manufacturing plants are not maintaining the quality of the product as per IS: 14543 standards by not undertaking regular water testing.
-These FBOs are endangering the health of consumers who can be afflicted by water borne diseases like diarrhoea, cholera, typhoid, jaundice, etc.
+These FBOs are endangering the health of consumers who can be afflicted by water-borne diseases like diarrhea, cholera, typhoid, jaundice, etc.

 Click here to view the original order.